Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Experiments

 \subsubsection{Effectiveness of Fine-Grained Motion Compression Method}

 We first conduct an ablation study to validate the effectiveness of our proposed fine-grained motion compression method.
 To reduce training time, we only use 7-frame video sequences to train the models in the ablation studies, instead of fine-tuning them with the long-sequence dataset~\cite{sheng2025bi}.
-Our ablation study shows substantial performance gains through progressive integration of key components, as evidenced in Table~\ref{effectiveness}.
-The interactive dual-branch motion auto-encoder (IDMAE) forms the foundation with a 2.6\% BD-rate improvement, while the per-branch adaptive quantization steps (PBAQS) further deliver a 2.3\% gain (from --2.6\% to --4.9\% BD-rate) by enabling fine-grained rate allocation tailored to each motion direction.
-The interactive motion entropy model (IMEM) further brings another 1.7\% gain (from --4.9\% to --6.3\% BD-rate), which effectively captures the inherent correlations between bi-directional motion latent representations for enhanced compression efficiency.
+Our ablation study shows substantial performance gains through progressively integrating the key components into the baseline model $M_1$, as evidenced in Table~\ref{effectiveness}.
+The interactive dual-branch motion auto-encoder (IDMAE, $M_2$) forms the foundation with a 2.6\% BD-rate improvement, while the per-branch adaptive quantization steps (PBAQS, $M_3$) further deliver a 2.3\% gain (from --2.6\% to --4.9\% BD-rate) by enabling fine-grained rate allocation tailored to each motion direction.
+The interactive motion entropy model (IMEM, $M_4$) further brings another 1.4\% gain (from --4.9\% to --6.3\% BD-rate), which effectively captures the inherent correlations between bi-directional motion latent representations for enhanced compression efficiency.
 We compare the motion coding costs of the model with and without our proposed method in Fig.~\ref{fig:ablation_BWA}.
 We can observe that our method can effectively reduce the bi-directional motion compression bitrate.

+Regarding the computational complexities of these methods, it is important to note that IDMAE, PBAQS, and IMEM are inherently coupled components of our fine-grained motion compression method.
+The IDMAE method ($M_2$) establishes the fundamental dual-branch structure necessary for processing bi-directional motions separately, which naturally introduces additional 311.93K MACs/pixel computational complexity increase compared to the single-branch baseline ($M_1$).
+Without this foundational structure, the subsequent PBAQS and IMEM components would not be feasible.
+The PBAQS method ($M_3$) maintains the same computational complexity as $M_2$ but increases the model parameters slightly by employing independent quantization steps for each branch instead of the parameter-shared steps used in $M_2$.
+The IMEM method ($M_4$) adds 19.95K MACs/pixel by incorporating cross-directional dependencies in the motion entropy modeling.